 A tentative address that is determined to be a duplicate as described above, MUST NOT be assigned to an interface and the node SHOULD log a system management error.
-If the address is a link-local address

-Thomson & Narten Standards Track [Page 16] formed from an interface token, the interface SHOULD be disabled.
+If the address is a link-local address formed from an interface identifier, the interface SHOULD be disabled.